astronomy-commons/lsdb/docs/performance.rst

 We use the same ZTF DR14 and Gaia DR3 catalogs as in the previous test, but we only use coordinate columns for the cross-matching.
 With each algorithm, we perform the cross-matching of the catalogs within a 1 arcsecond radius, selecting the closest match.
-To compare the performance on different scales, we select subsets of the catalogs with cone search around an arbitrary point, ranging the radius from 1 arcminute to 25 degrees.
+To compare the performance on different scales, we select subsets of the catalogs with a cone search around an arbitrary point, increasing the radius from 1 arcminute to 25 degrees.

 The analysis has the following steps: